A Comparison Test for Meromorphic Extensions: Examples and Counterexamples

-\begin{itemize}[label=$\bullet$] \item Navas, Ruiz, and Varona \cite{NRV} related the convergence of a power series $\sum_{n=0}^\infty a_n\cdot z^n$ with the extendibility of the Dirichlet series $\sum_{n=1}^\infty a_{n-1}\cdot n^{-s}$ with the same $a_n$ coefficients (so here $c_n = \frac{1}{n}$), essentially using the Mellin transform.
-They also showed (again with $c_n=\frac1n$) that changing the coefficients $a_n$ in a specific way (see Corollary 1 and 2 in \cite{NRV}) preserved the property of having a meromorphic extension. \item Bhowmik and Schlage-Puchta showed in \cite{BSP} that if the Riemann zeta function has infinitely many zeroes outside the line $\frac12+it$, then a certain product of dilated Riemann zeta function has a natural boundary along the line $\{\Re(s)=\frac12\}$, essentially by showing that zeros accumulate (and are not cancelled by poles) as one approaches the purported natural boundary.
+We outline several results that are related to the question presented above. \begin{itemize}[label=$\bullet$] \item Mandelbrojt \cite{M} established several foundational results relating the arithmetic properties of the exponents in a Dirichlet series to its analytic behavior, particularly concerning the location of singularities and the nature of its analytic continuation.
+Among these are ``comparison'' results for Hadamard-type compositions, which involve series of the form $\sumit n 1 \infty a_n\cdot b_n \cdot e^{-\lambda_n \cdot s}$ derived from two series with identical exponents.
+These coefficient-based modification results are similar to the questions we investigate, although in our case we focus on perturbing the bases $c_n$ (corresponding to the exponents $\lambda_n$ in Mandelbrojt's notation) rather than the coefficients. \item Navas, Ruiz, and Varona \cite{NRV} related the convergence of a power series $\sumit n 0 \infty a_n\cdot z^n$ with the extendibility of the Dirichlet series $\sumit n 1 \infty a_{n-1}\cdot n^{-s}$, by essentially using the Mellin transform.
+Note that here $c_n = \frac{1}{n}$, and the coefficients, $a_n$, are the same coefficients as in the original power series.
+They also showed that changing the coefficients $a_n$ in a specific way preserved the property of having a meromorphic extension (as before, with $c_n=\frac1n$).
+For more information see Corollary 1 and 2 in \cite{NRV}. \item Bhowmik and Schlage-Puchta showed in \cite{BSP} that if the Riemann zeta function has infinitely many zeroes outside the line $\frac12+it$, then a certain product of dilated Riemann zeta function has a natural boundary along the line $\{\Re(s)=\frac12\}$, by showing that zeros accumulate (and are not cancelled by poles) as one approaches the purported natural boundary.
 They used this to show that certain Euler products (which can be written in terms of Dirichlet series) have natural boundaries.
-In addition, they proved a corresponding result regarding a randomized version of the modification. \item Breuer and Simon investigated natural boundaries of power series in \cite{BS}, using ideas such as \emph{right limits} from the spectral theory of Jacobi matrices.
+In addition, they proved a corresponding result regarding a randomized version of the modification. \item Breuer and Simon investigated natural boundaries of power series in \cite{BS}, using the idea of \emph{right limits} from the spectral theory of Jacobi matrices.
 They used the result to show that a \emph{generic} (in either a probabilistic or topological sense) power series with radius of convergence $1$ will have a natural boundary at the unit circle.